-As we move deeper into 2026, the UK health and social care sector is no longer just “reforming”—it is being entirely reimagined.
+As we move deeper into 2026, the UK health and social care sector is no longer just “reforming.”
+It is being entirely reimagined.
 The ripples of the 10-Year Health Plan and the full bedding-in of the Procurement Act 2023 have created a landscape that looks vastly different from even two years ago.
 For providers, staying ahead of the curve is no longer about predicting the future; it’s about adapting to it before your competitors do.
 Based on current commissioning trends and policy shifts, we’ve identified the three biggest shifts defining the sector right now.
+If you want to understand how these trends are already shaping the way local authorities shortlist providers, our guide on how local authorities decide which providers make it to restricted tenders is essential reading.

 Prediction 1: The Move from “Hospitals to Homes” Becomes Absolute